xupei0610/ComputerGraphics-HW/hw1/README.md

 Opt: `-watercolor`

 Watercolor painting effect.
-By default, the program uses openMP to accelerate meanshift filtering, abstraction and adding Perlin noise.
+By default, the program uses OpenMP for meanshfit filtering and Perline noise generation.

 Process:
 + Color Adjustment: adjust the whole picture's color mean and std. deviation in Lab color space.